SamMSalem/Diabetes-USA-Analysis/README.md

 ### What are the demographic characteristics of the American population with diabetes?

-To find the main demographics of the American population with diabetes, I filtered the data for the age groups of diabetes diagnosed/undiagnosed, then I filtered for the gender diagnosed/undiagnosed diabetes percentage, and then for the percentage of diabetes diagnosed for each ethnic group.
+To identify the main demographics of the American population with diabetes, I filtered the data by age groups of diagnosed/undiagnosed diabetes, then by the percentage of diagnosed/undiagnosed diabetes by gender, and finally by the percentage of diagnosed diabetes for each ethnic group.
 I plotted a subplots bar chart for the age group to identify the difference between the groups diagnosed and the undiagnosed numbers.
 In the same way, I plotted subplot pie charts for the gender data.
 For the ethnic groups data, I plotted it on a bar chart to demonstrate the differences in diabetes occurrence across different ethnicities.

 ### Results